 The UKCAT Verbal Reasoning test, which is part of the UKCAT Test, is an aptitude test that measures the ability to understand and analyse a passage.
 Test takers must determine whether the statements that follow are true or false in relation to that passage, or whether there is not enough information to say (can't say).

-It is important for medical and dental practitioners to possess strong verbal reasoning skills in order to be able to comprehend complicated information and relay it in a clear and concise manner to patients.
-Additionally, in order to practise successfully, doctors and dentists need to be able to read, understand, and apply findings from published medical materials.
-Critiquing these published materials and arriving at their own conclusions regarding the validity of such findings is crucial.
+It is important for medical and dental practitioners to possess strong verbal reasoning skills in order to comprehend complicated information and relay it in a clear and concise manner to patients.
+Additionally, in order to practise medicine successfully, doctors and dentists need to be able to read, understand, and apply findings from published medical materials.
+Critiquing these published materials and arriving at one's own conclusions regarding the validity of such findings is crucial.

-Some of the questions on n the Verbal Reasoning section of the UKCAT evaluate critical reasoning skills.
+Some of the questions in the Verbal Reasoning section of the UKCAT evaluate critical reasoning skills.
 For such items, it is necessary to arrive at a conclusion based on the provided information.

-On the test, there will be two question types:
+In the test, there are two question types:

 You will be provided with passages which you will need to read carefully.
-After each passage, you will then be presented with an item related to the passage, such as an incomplete statement or a question, each with four possible answer choices.
+After each passage, you will be presented with an item related to the passage, such as an incomplete statement or a question, each with four possible answers.
 You are to choose the best response (only one answer may be selected).

 Each item may address a specific subject that was introduced in the passage.
-Alternatively, it may pose a question in a variety of phrasings, such as:
+Alternatively, it may pose a question in a variety of phrasings:

 Your answer must be based on the provided information rather than on your previous assumptions and general knowledge.

 The second question type may require you to determine if a provided statement is true based on the passage.
-The response options will be as follows:
+The response options are as follows: